alexpgates/alexpgates.github.com/source/blog/alfred-custom-workflows.md

 ### Don't reinvent the wheel

 There are many super smart Alfred users who have created many wonderful Workflows and shared them on the web.
 Websites like <a href="http://www.alfredworkflow.com/">alfredworkflow.com</a> and <a href="http://www.packal.org/">Packal</a> have hundreds of available Workflows to download for free.
-You can also find lots of great resources in the <a href="http://www.alfredforum.com/forum/3-share-your-workflows/">Alfred Forum</a>.
+You can also find lots of great resources on the <a href="http://www.alfredforum.com/forum/3-share-your-workflows/">Alfred Forum</a>.

 If you search around, you'll likely find something that will shave off some time for things you frequently do on your Mac.
 I've downloaded a few of these, and the following list are Workflows I use quite frequently.